Fun ideas for a Bubble Guppies Party!

 Party favors for a Bubble Guppies party

-Small packages of goldfish, swim goggles, salt water taffy, bubbles, stickers, blue and green pencils, blue and green playdoh, and swirly plastic straws.
+Small packages of goldfish, swim goggles, salt water taffy, bubbles, stickers, blue and green pencils, blue and green Play dough, and swirly plastic straws.

 Give each guest their own goldfish in a small fish bowl, complete with a packet of fish food!